 As part of our audit procedures in relation to the progress to satisfaction of contracts recognised over time, we examined internal progress reports of work performed for amounts of contract cost recognised.
-We also selected material projects with revenue recognised over time, read their project budgets on contract revenue and costs, examined the agreements entered with vendors and compared them with the budgeted costs to identify any underestimation in budgeted costs, interviewed the Group's head of engineer regarding the preparation and approval processes of project budgets and read the correspondence between the Group and vendors in respect of work performed to identify any changes to the original work plan and whether these changes were reflected in the project budgets.
+We also selected material projects with revenue recognised over time, examined the agreements entered with vendors and compared them with the budgeted costs to identify any underestimation in budgeted costs, interviewed the Group's head of engineer regarding the preparation and approval processes of project budgets.

-As part of our audit procedures in relation to estimation of variable consideration of IT integrated solutions, IT support services and Sale of equipment, we read the customer contracts to understand the factors that would affect the transaction price, compared the actual activities level occurred during the year with the estimation made in prior years and assessed the assumptions and parameters used in the estimation by reading the latest available operation data and correspondence for events happened in respect of the related projects.
+As part of our audit procedures in relation to estimation of variable consideration of IT integrated solutions, IT support services and sale of equipment, we read the customer contracts to understand the factors that would affect the transaction price, compared the actual activities level occurred during the year with the estimation made in prior years and assessed the assumptions and parameters used in the estimation by reading the latest available operation data and correspondence for events happened in respect of the related projects.